Cathedral Music

 The purpose of music at The Cathedral of St. John is, quite simply, the musical rendering of the liturgy.
 This can include chanting plainsong, singing the Ordinary of the Mass, and singing anthems, motets, hymns, and psalms.
 The repertoire is wide-ranging, from the earliest known medieval music, through the Baroque/Classical/Romantic eras, to the most compelling and beautiful sacred music being written today.

-The Cathedral Choir is an auditioned ensemble largely comprised of dedicated and talented volunteer choir members who are supported by a small team of section leaders and choral scholars.
-During the program year, the Cathedral Choir sings at the 11:00 AM service on Sunday mornings, for monthly Choral Evensong, Advent, Christmas, and Epiphany Lessons & Carols, and for Feast days such as Ascension.
+The Cathedral Choir is an auditioned ensemble largely comprised of dedicated and talented volunteer choir members who are supported by a small team of section leaders.
+During the program year, the Cathedral Choir sings at the 11:00 AM service on Sunday mornings, for Choral Evensong services and all of the church's special feast day services as requested.
+The Cathedral Choir is also the principal choir to sing choral concerts and take part on national and international choir tours and choral residencies which form an important part of the Cathedral's mission and evangelism.

-The program year typically runs from the beginning of September through to Trinity Sunday.
-The Cathedral Choir participates in the outreach of our community by singing an annual Concert of Remembrance and new works written for them through our annual Cathedral Commissions.
+The program year typically runs from the beginning of September through to Pentecost Sunday.
+The Cathedral Choirs participate in the outreach of our community, and also participate in the creation of new works written especially for them through our annual Cathedral Commissions.
 The Cathedral Choirs are well known for their internationally-released recordings with RavenCD.
-National and international pilgrimages through choral residencies form an important part of the Cathedral's mission and evangelism.

 Rehearsals